bugless/website-source/content/_index.md

 1. Every bug stems from a line of code.
 Every line of code is written deliberately by a programmer.
 Therefore, every bug is created deliberately by a programmer.

-2. A programmer must note write buggy code.
+2. A programmer must not write buggy code.

 3. Sporadic unexpected features are intrinsic to buglessly developed projects.